2023 Most Popular Criminal Justice & Corrections Bachelor's Degree Schools in the Southwest Region

 Full Criminal Justice & Corrections at Texas A&M International University Report

-Tarleton State University did quite well in this year’s ranking of the most popular places for criminal justice and corrections students to get a bachelor’s degree.
-It came in at #14 on the list.
-Located in the town of Stephenville, Tarleton is a public school with a large student population.
+Tarleton State University ranked #14 on this year’s Most Popular Criminal Justice & Corrections Bachelor’s Degree Schools in the Southwest Region list.
+Located in the remote town of Stephenville, Tarleton is a public school with a large student population.

 Women make up 46% of the criminal justice majors at the school.